SalikeHassan/software-engineer-interview/README.md

 1. In swagger ui click on GET /api/v1/paymentinstallment/{id} section, and then click on Try it out button as shown in the below screenshot.
   ![image](https://user-images.githubusercontent.com/18566830/213723013-3085d57a-a2f3-43ed-b5b7-6d4ec357b165.png)

-2. Provide the id of payment plan id, the below screenshot shows an example of id created when a payment installment plan created through POST request.
+2. Provide the payment plan id, the below screenshot shows an example of the id created when a payment installment plan created through POST request.
 <img width="925" alt="image" src="https://user-images.githubusercontent.com/18566830/213723970-933a8412-f8dd-4cae-87e1-09c203c5aa2a.png">
-Provide the id in textbox and then click on execute button, as shown in below screenshot.<br>
+Provide the id in the textbox and then click on execute button, as shown in the below screenshot.<br>
 <img width="925" alt="image" src="https://user-images.githubusercontent.com/18566830/213724370-bd3b3996-4e14-4d07-b899-867ed7d06dbc.png">
 For the valid id API will return the payment plan and installment plan as shown in the below screenshot.<br>
 <img width="925" alt="image" src="https://user-images.githubusercontent.com/18566830/213724781-ae12289b-752a-4168-beff-f75c61c849ef.png">